 Step 2: Keep everything cold

-When cream is too warm the fat loses its ability to stabilize the air you’re whipping into it.
+When cream is too warm, the fat loses its ability to stabilize the air you’re whipping into it.
 It will still whip up, but not to the volume and texture you want it to, and it will likely deflate more quickly.

-So put the bowl and whisk in the freezer for 20 minutes before you want to whisk the cream.
+If you want to be cheffy about it, put the bowl and whisk in the freezer for 20 minutes before you want to whisk the cream.
 Keep the heavy cream in the refrigerator until you want to whip it up.

 Step 3: You need heavy whipping cream